Lofelt/NiceVibrations/core/datamodel/README.md

 The Lofelt Haptic Data Model it's a describes vibrotactile content derived from an audio signal source in a parametric way.
 This useful to:
 - Decouple design intent and playback.
-- Allow device-independent and backward compability.
+- Allow device-independent and backward compatibility.

 This crate contains the schema of the Lofelt SDK Data model as well as related functions, conversions, and versioning.
 Currently, it provides JSON serialization and deserialization of Lofelt Data, upgrade, as well as conversion to platform-specific haptic data.